alchimya/DoYouREST/README.md

 where:
 - <b>port</b>: is the port where the server is listening
 - <b>apiRoute</b>: is the base routing path to access to the api (eg http://localhost:8080<b>/api</b>/customers)
-- <b>isCluster</b>: not yet implemented, however by setting this value to true the Node app will be clustered (here a good tutorial about the node clustering http://stackabuse.com/setting-up-a-node-js-cluster/)
+- <b>isCluster</b>: not yet implemented, however by setting this value to true the Node app will be clustered (here a good tutorial about the node clustering http://stackabuse.com/setting-up-a-node-js-cluster/ and here the official documentation https://nodejs.org/api/cluster.html).
 - <b>headers</b>:put here all the response headers that you want to use, for example to enable the cross-origin resource sharing.

 2) <b>Database Configuration</b>